lstpsche/telegram_bot_ruby_template/README.md

 bundle install
 ```

-Clone this files and fill them with your data:
+Clone these files and fill them with your data:
 1) "config.yml.example" ---> "**config.yml**"
 2) ".env.example" ---> "**.env**"